Key takeaways:

 Here’s a side-by-side pricing comparison of popular website builders:

-Website Builder | Starting Cost |
+| Website builder | Starting cost |

-Network Solutions | $1.99 to $9.99 per month |
+| Network Solutions | $4.99 |

-Wix | $17 to $159 per month |
+| Wix | $17 |

-Squarespace | $16 to $99 per month |
+| Squarespace | $16 |

-Weebly | $10 to $26 per month |
+| Weebly | $10 |

-Hostinger | $2.99 to $7.99 per month |
+| Hostinger | $2.99 |

-Freelance web designers or developers typically charge by the hour or per project, with costs ranging from $500 to $5,000 annually.
-However, prices can also exceed $250,000 depending on the project’s size and complexity.
+Typically, costs range from $500 to $5,000 annually.
+But this can also exceed $250,000 depending on the project’s size and complexity.

 Many small businesses prefer this route because freelance developers offer more flexibility and room for negotiation than developers associated with a web design agency.